ep2lab/pyee/README.rst

 PYEE
 =======

-Pyee solves the **frequency domain Maxwell equations** in a planar or axisymmetric domain using the Yee discretization scheme.
+Pyee solves the **frequency domain Maxwell equations** in a planar or axisymmetric domain using either a mixed element FEM formulation or a FD Yee discretization scheme.
+The new FEM solver is implemented through the parallel FEniCS/dolfinx libary and modern direct linear PETSc solvers.
+Both the assembly and solver steps are parallelized.

 The medium is characterized by a general complex dielectric tensor.
 The current version supports rectangular and uniform meshes with arbitrary integer **azimuthal mode expansions** in the axissymetric mode and **metallic walls (PEC)** boundary conditions.
 The code was developed for simulations of the **electromagnetic wave propagation through magnetized cold plasmas** and thus includes additional functions for this analysis.

 Simulation Setup